Turtel216/Beavieeer/README.md

   - `sort` - Sorts an array.
 - **Functional Utilities**:
   - `fold` - Reduces an array to a single value using a function.
+- **String Utilities**:
+  - `lowercase` - Returns the lowercase equivalent of the original String
+  - `uppercase` - Returns the lowercase equivalent of the original String
+  - `trim` - Returns a String with leading and trailing white space removed
+  - `replaceString` - Replaces all matches of a patterns with a String
+  - `replaceN` - Replaces the first N matches of a patterns with a String
+  - **More to be added**

 ### Execution Modes:
 - **Script Mode**: Run Beavieeer programs from a file with the `.be` extension.